-The goal of AP French Language and Culture and French V is for each student to be able to interpret and discuss historical, cultural, and current event topics pertaining to the various communities that exist in France and the Francophone world.
-Students analyze, interpret, and synthesize information from sources such as news articles, literary works, songs, video clips, films, documentaries, advertisements, personal emails, and voice messages.
-Students are also encouraged to express informed personal opinions and conclusions regarding the material to which they are exposed.
-They compare and contrast different cultural practices within the Francophone world as well as observe similarities to and differences between the Francophone world and their own.
-Students engage with French language and culture through creative and collaborative activities.
-Six topics are explored throughout the course: Personal and Public Identities, Families and Communities, Global Challenges, Science and Technology, Contemporary Life, and Beauty and Aesthetics.
-In this multi-track course, students may select the AP® or French V track, depending on whether they plan to take the AP® exam in May.
+AP® French Language and Culture and Advanced French students will be able to interpret and discuss historical and cultural topics, as well as current events pertaining to the various communities that exist in the Francophone world.
+Six themes are explored throughout the course: Personal and Public Identities, Families and Communities, Global Challenges, Science and Technology, Contemporary Life, and Beauty and Aesthetics.
+Students use information from a wide range of sources to engage in learning, discussion, and analysis activities as they deepen their understanding of and confidence in the grammatical structures of the language.
+Throughout the year, students engage in reading, writing, speaking, and listening activities and assessments.
+Students may select the AP® or Advanced French track.
 AP® students are expected to delve deeper into the topics, take AP®-style assessments, and prepare for the AP® exam.
-French V is recommended for students who have completed three or four years of French but do not want to prepare for the AP® exam.
+Advanced French is recommended for students who have completed three or four years of French but do not want to prepare for the AP® exam.

 WHAT STUDENTS SAY

 “I enjoyed the opportunity to apply something I value, a feminist representation, to a French topic, the French film Van Gogh, and I felt our work was thorough and interesting.”

 Learning is an active process at One Schoolhouse.
 Students design, create and apply.
 And, they engage with classmates and connect with their teachers through discussions, video conferences, and projects.
 Specifically, in this class students will: